Superman | Green Hornet | Sci-fi | Westerns

 Fortunately, a fan of the series has an extensive blog about its episodes, and those of the similar series “Escape.”
 Searching the Escape-Suspense.com pages for keywords like “reporter,” “editor,” “newsman,” “correspondent,” “sob sister” and “newspaper” turn up quite a few episodes.

-The Old Time Radio Researcher’s Group, meanwhile, has “certified” a 29-CD collection of the series episodes.
+The Old Time Radio Researcher’s Group, meanwhile, has posted a “certified” collection of 909 half-hour episodes at last count from the 22-year run of Suspense.
+And early radio collector J.David Goldin’s radiogoldindex.com has plot summaries for both series.
 With a little cross-referencing and searching, I have a list of journalist episodes in progress:

 The Waxwork — repeat performances 1947, 56, 59